MahmouddSalama/NPuzzle-in-c-sharp/README.md

 ## this project expected to solve N puzzle in shortest time
 ### ther is folder (" Test cases ") this folder contain deffrent test cases of buzzle
 to get the effecent of algorithme and increasing from easy to hareder
+### the language which use in this project is c sharp